timchunght/ieor4739-hw6/README.md

-IEOR 4739 -- HW5: better rebalancing
+IEOR 4739 -- HW6: Trading Impact Model (tim)
 UNI: tec2123

 In this homework set you will extend the P& L computation in HW4 as follows: